Binance Market Update (2022-08-08)

 Binance

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include MULTI, GRT, and ROSE, up by 25%, 19%, and 14%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include MULTI, GRT, and IDEX, up by 24%, 15%, and 13%, respectively.

 Top stories of the day: